ioggstream/python-course/mysql-101/lesson-2-6-replication.md

         mysqldump --master-data=1 --all-databases |
             gzip > /backup/backup-$(date -I).sql.gz

+Exercise:
+  - drop *one* table from your DB;
-Exercise: create a new instance in the `/backup` datadir and restore there the backup.
+  - create a new mysqld instance with  `--datadir=/backup/`;
+  - restore your backup there;
+  - restore the dropped table on the main DB;

 ## mysqldump solution